 You are starting your new Project Management Consulting Job.
 You went through a long interview process and persevered.
 Finally, you have been selected and hired as a Project Management Consultant.
 What do you do when you eventually show up to your contract Project Manager Job?
-In this article, I have put together seven tips best Project Management Consulting Firms teach their consultants to start establishing credibility the first week.
+In this article, we’ve have put together 7 tips best Project Management Professional Services firms teach their consultants to do.

 7 tips from top Project Management Consultant

 A Project Management Consultant is generally expected to start contributing to the job within a short period – typically within the first few days.
 Otherwise, their credibility to deliver tends to be questioned.
-Though these contributions may not be major such as delivering a milestone.
-Hiring managers are constantly looking for patterns to understand In this article, we outline a few tips that get you contributing right away for your new Contract Project Manager job.
+Though these contributions may not be major such as delivering a milestone, reporting managers are constantly looking for patterns to build confidence in you.
+In order to ensure you come off as an effective PM, in this article I’ve outline few tips that get you contributing right away:

 - Get familiar with the facilities: Generally, you will be given a tour of the facility on the first day.
 Key items to note are where each department is and the social climate of the office.
 As you move around the office, note where all the conference rooms are, their sizes, and capabilities.
 This will be important as you will be scheduling many meetings in the future.
 Some clients have offices in multiple buildings.
 It will be essential to know who is in each building and understand what transportation is available to go from one building to another if they are far away.
 Take note of the travel time between buildings or meeting rooms as this will help to schedule meetings with participants from different buildings.